 Priority Deadline: October 15, 2023

 The Entry-Level Doctor of Occupational Therapy program participates in the Occupational Therapy Centralized Application Service (OTCAS).
 All students are required to apply online through OTCAS.

 Updates to the application requirements and related policies due to COVID-19, can be found here.

 MGH Institute of Health Professions does not require a supplemental application.

 *In order to be eligible for review, OTCAS applications must be completed on or prior to the deadline.
 Please note: you should allow several weeks for all required documents to be received and processed by OTCAS.

-Bachelor's degree (BS or BA) from a regionally accredited U.S. college or university or recognized international equivalent with a minimum 3.0 undergraduate GPA.
+Bachelor's degree (BS or BA) from a regionally accredited U.S. college or university or recognized international equivalent.

 Completion of the following prerequisite courses at a fully accredited institution with a grade of B- or better is required for admission.